Fight the Bite Colorado-

 and Back Yard Activities

 Because of the outdoor exposure, take special precautions against mosquito bites.
-Be prepared... bring insect repellent that contains DEET, protective clothing, mosquito netting and utilize the shelter of your car or a screened tent.
+Be prepared... bring insect repellent, protective clothing, mosquito netting and utilize the shelter of your car or a screened tent.

 Mosquitoes are even present at high altitude, so prevent bites with proper clothing and insect repellent.
-Always apply sunscreen before you apply DEET.
+Always apply sunscreen before you apply repellent.
 (New Info)

 Protect yourself from mosquitoes... in the backwoods and in the back yard!